ABUCKY0/website/src/pages/posts/content/analysis-of-a-discord-nitro-scam.md

   ```

 # The malware itself
 During analyzing the above, I used a https://tria.ge vm.
 You can read the full report on [https://tria.ge/250805-vmsmlsyjw6/behavioral2](https://tria.ge/250805-vmsmlsyjw6/behavioral2), but tl;dr it's an infostealer.
 More specifically, it's a Lumma infostealer.
 According to triage, it tried to look at local email clients, indexed installed software on teh system, and looked to see if there were any other drives.
 I presume it can also steal discord tokens and such which allows this malware to spread.
+I can't look into it much farther because the scam domain was taken down when I had tried to go back in and look further.
+However, it's probably a standard "look in folders that have common stealable stuff like email logins and send them back to the control server".